CptBrian/Autosplitters/README.md

-Stop asking me to create a fucking README.
+GitHub, STOP asking me to create a README.